maarufvazifdar/cpp-boilerplate/Week_4/SoftwareEngineering_4_9/readme.md

-# Software Engineering 3_10
+# Software Engineering 4_9
 ## Overview

-C++ project to grade students, update grades and compute the grade point average for the class.
+C++ program to prints out the index of the first occurrence of  a  substring from a main string.
 ## Standard install via command-line
 ```
 git clone -b maarufvazifdar_117509717 https://github.com/maarufvazifdar/cpp-boilerplate.git